griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 # ...
 ```

-### Instantiate the tool
+### Instantiate the Tool

-Now we'll instantiate the tool, passing it the required fields.
+Now we'll instantiate the Tool, passing it the required fields.
 Add the highlited lines to your `app.py`, and make sure to include the parameters we specified in the ShotGridTool:

 ```python title="app.py" hl_lines="7-13"
 # ...